tip-org/tools-paper/paper.md

 structural induction, pretty-printers that transform problems into TPTP or SMT-LIB to be handled by a first-order prover, and access to the QuickSpec theory exploration system.
-We demonstrate this by describing Rudimentophocles, a simplistic inductive prover with lemma discovery, written as a shell script which combines TIP to handle the induction and E to do the first-order reasoning.
+We demonstrate this by describing Rudimentocrates, a simplistic inductive prover with lemma discovery, written as a shell script which combines TIP to handle the induction and E to do the first-order reasoning.